Overview

 Materials & Advanced Technologies for Healthcare (MATCH) is an interdisciplinary research initiative comprising leading researchers from the Schools of Pharmacy, Chemistry & Chemical Engineering, Mechanical and Aerospace Engineering, Biological Sciences, Medicine, Dentistry & Biomedical Sciences and Nursing & Midwifery.

-Our research is centred on the key question: “How can we use advanced technologies to significantly improve healthcare outcomes?”
+Our research is based on one key question: “How can we use advanced technologies to significantly improve healthcare outcomes?”
 We connect researchers along the development pathway and follow a unique “Molecule to Patient” approach.
 Currently, single-stranded strategies are applied to development and use of new healthcare products.
 Without a holistic approach, medicines are wasted, patients suffer avoidable adverse effects, or go untreated.
 Greater interaction between those involved in identifying novel therapeutic targets, drug discovery, materials science, pharmaceutical formulation, manufacture, diagnosis, prescribing and medicines utilisation is a significant unmet need.
 If addressed, this stands to have major impact in the care of all patients, but especially the very young and old, representing the populations in which medicines may present the greatest risk, but have maximum benefit.
 We take an innovative dual approach, firstly by developing the underpinning technologies, secondly by exploiting the possibilities that these technologies present to maximum clinical and commercial advantage by selecting the best target areas and understanding patient factors.

 Research Success